intelligent-control-lab/guard/readme.md

 ### Expansion

+#### Other Environments

+You can easily change the algorithm runtime environment to another environment library that **supports the gym interface** by following these steps：

+- Add necessary paramaters for build external environment to parameter `arg` in main.
+(Optional)
+- Import the desired environment and initialize it in `create_env` function.

 #### New Features

 We welcome contributions that introduce new features or improvements to existing ones.
 If you have ideas for enhancing Safety Gym, please open an issue to discuss the proposed changes before submitting a pull request.